gingergeek8192/adblocker-electron/README.md

 # Adblocker

+## DO NOT USE THIS!...
+This is embarrassing!!!
+I allowed amazonQ to write code.
+I didn't check it at all.
+I will write this properly myself!..
+What a waste of time and money!
+All the real human lives that could have been changed forever.. but no. Lets waste money on the most retarded pile of shit ever!

 Efficient, minimal Electron adblocker — uBlock Origin and Easylist compatible.

 A fork of [@ghostery/adblocker](https://github.com/ghostery/adblocker) refactored so the blocker does **not** own the `onBeforeRequest` handler.
 You wire up your own request handler and call the blocker's methods directly.
 Cosmetics are injected via CDP debugger.
 Filter lists are managed and updated automatically every 4 days.